 The truth is all of a sudden I found myself as on a mission.
 Today I can hardly estimate how many words I have translated since then – something like a 8 or 9-digit figure, perhaps?
 More than 750 brands have made their way into the Portuguese market through my keyboard, more than 10,000 projects eventually saw the day light.

 Over the years, I have put into effect better working methods and tried to keep pace with the growing calls from the translation & localization market.
-I am self-motivated, resourceful, outgoing and enthusiastic about all things Translation, Revision, Terminology & Standardization; CPD became not only a need but a passion; revision is my love to detail; being a facilitator in workshops is the perfect opportunity to take stock of my own progress.
+I am self-motivated, resourceful, outgoing and enthusiastic about all things Translation, Revision, Terminology & Standardization; CPD became not only a need but a passion; revision is my love to detail; as Portugal’s delegate to ISO TC37/SC5, I am happy to take part in the drafting of translation-related international standards; being a facilitator in workshops is the perfect opportunity to take stock of my own progress.

 I am obviously not in my early twenties anymore but this is still my dream job.
 And let me tell you this: it eventually turned out to be more exciting than I ever had anticipated.